Fortuity in the D1-D5 system: Introduction and summary of results

 In ${\cal N}=4$ SYM, fortuitous states arise due to non-trivial trace relations at finite $N$ among gauge-invariant operators.
 The complexity of these trace relations makes it challenging to analytically understand and systematically classify these states.
 To gain deeper insights into this phenomenon, it is natural to explore other well-studied holographic models.
-This paper focuses on the D1-D5 CFT, which is central to ${\rm AdS}_3\times {\rm S}^3$ holography and offers a more accessible framework for investigating finite $N$ effects and the associated fortuitous states.
-This is also the cradle of the fuzzball program (see \cite{Bena:2022rna} for a review), to which the fortuity conjecture of \cite{Chang:2024zqi} poses a major challenge.
-We believe that the framework laid out in this paper will shed light on the microscopic nature of the numerous horizonless geometries constructed in \cite{Lunin:2001jy, Lunin:2002iz, Taylor:2005db, Kanitscheider:2007wq, Bena:2015bea, Bena:2016agb, Bena:2017xbt, Bakhshaei:2018vux, Ceplak:2018pws, Heidmann:2019zws, Heidmann:2019xrd, Shigemori:2020yuo}.
+This paper focuses on the D1-D5 CFT, which is central to ${\rm AdS}_3\times {S}^3$ holography and offers a more accessible framework for investigating finite $N$ effects and the associated fortuitous states.
+This is also the cradle of the fuzzball program (see \cite{Bena:2022rna} for a review), to which the fortuity conjecture of \cite{Chang:2024zqi} poses a major challenge.\footnote{See \cite{Chen:2024oqv} for more challenges to the fuzzball program from the aspect of chaos and the relation between chaos and fortuity.} We believe that the framework laid out in this paper will shed light on the microscopic nature of the numerous horizonless geometries constructed in \cite{Lunin:2001jy, Lunin:2002iz, Taylor:2005db, Kanitscheider:2007wq, Bena:2015bea, Bena:2016agb, Bena:2017xbt, Bakhshaei:2018vux, Ceplak:2018pws, Heidmann:2019zws, Heidmann:2019xrd, Shigemori:2020yuo}.

-String theory on \( {\rm AdS}_3 \times {\rm S}^3 \times T^4 \) is dual to the symmetric orbifold of the \( T^4 \) sigma model with exactly marginary deformations \cite{Maldacena:1997re,Maldacena:1998bw,Maldacena:1999bp,Larsen:1999uk, Eberhardt:2018ouy,Eberhardt:2019ywk}.
-At the orbifold point, the degeneracy of low-lying states grows exponentially with energy, in contrast to the sub-exponential growth expected in supergravity \cite{deBoer:1998kjm,Benjamin:2015vkc,Benjamin:2016pil}.
-However, it is believed that exactly marginal deformations give most of these low-lying state large anomalous dimensions, rendering the spectrum compatible with the supergravity interpretation\cite{Dijkgraaf:1998gf,Seiberg:1999xz,Gaberdiel:2015uca}.
+String theory on \( {\rm AdS}_3 \times {S}^3 \times T^4 \) is dual to the symmetric orbifold of the \( T^4 \) sigma model with exactly marginal deformations \cite{Maldacena:1997re,Maldacena:1998bw,Maldacena:1999bp,Larsen:1999uk, Eberhardt:2018ouy,Eberhardt:2019ywk}.
+At the orbifold point, the degeneracy of low-lying states grows exponentially with energy, in contrast to the subexponential growth expected in supergravity \cite{deBoer:1998kjm,Benjamin:2015vkc,Benjamin:2016pil}.
+However, it is believed that exactly marginal deformations give most of these low-lying states large anomalous dimensions, rendering the spectrum compatible with the supergravity interpretation\cite{Dijkgraaf:1998gf,Seiberg:1999xz,Gaberdiel:2015uca}.